wstoddard89/21-github-api-profile/README.md

 # github-api-profile

-## Objectives

-After completing this assignment, you should be able to:

-* Demonstrate understanding of functions, loops/array, variadic behavior
-* Be able to breakdown a simple process of mathematical steps into a series of statements in JS
-* Demonstrate Functional Programming methods
-* Demonstrate use of Promises and AJAX methods
-* Demonstrate ability to update DOM elements and their attributes/innerHTML via JS
-* Demonstrate a basic understanding of Express and creating an API

-### Requirements

-* No JSHint warnings or errors
-* No JS errors in the browser
-* All functions and code should work according to the following description.

 ## Normal Mode

 Recreate the HTML and CSS for the Github tab page (https://github.com/overthemike?tab=repositories) as your design, and using two AJAX requests/Promises, pull down profile information from Github based on a text input: